emrbaykal/HPE-AI-Solution/mlde-k8-cluster.md

 1. **Preparing the Operating System (Controller & Worker Nodes)**

      ***a.
 Turn Off Swap:***

+     * You MUST disable swap in order for the kubelet to work properly.

      ```bash
      sudo swapoff /swapfile
      sudo sed -i '/\/swapfile/d' /etc/fstab